 In the 1960's, Sir Oliver had a discussion with the then club professional, Wilf Wiltshire, on the concept of building a driving range at the back of the Bell Inn.
 Wilf in his wisdom commented that he did not think it would be profitable but suggested using the land as a new 18 hole golf course.
 This was agreed and the new 18-hole mature parkland course, the Manor, opened in 1971.
 The course has undergone many changes since those early beginnings and now has a Par of 71 and a measured length of 6,400 yards.

-Honary Life Member, founder of the European Tour and former Ryder Cup Captain, John Jacobs, has a long association with the club and has commented that "Bramshaw Golf Club is a warm and friendly club that I have enjoyed coming to for many years, the two quite different golf courses are a joy to play for all ability of golfer"
+Honary Life Member, founder of the European Tour and former Ryder Cup Captain, the late John Jacobs, had a long association with the club and has commented that "Bramshaw Golf Club is a warm and friendly club that I have enjoyed coming to for many years, the two quite different golf courses are a joy to play for all ability of golfer".

 Bramshaw Golf Club - "Golf as it should be".